Peer Support Worker Training

 Peer Support Worker Training is for people with lived experiences of managing mental health challenges who want to support others on their journey of recovery.
 It is designed for people who have a strong record of recovery for themselves and community involvement.

-Please read the “Becoming a PSW” document in the resources section at the bottom of this page before signing up.
+Please see our FAQ below and read the “Becoming a PSW” document in the resources section at the bottom of this page before signing up.

 What to expect